syncfusion-content/windowsforms-docs/WindowsForms/ButtonEdit/faq/How-to-set-tooltip-for-ButtonEdit-Child-buttons.md

 documentation: ug
 ---

-# How to Set tooltip for ButtonEdit Child Buttons
+# How to Set Tooltip for ButtonEdit Child Buttons

  To set tooltip for a child button in a ButtonEdit control, drag and drop a ToolTip control from the toolbox.
 Text for tooltip is set using the extender property of the particular child button.